 I’m a conservation scientist working on Southeast Asian and Australian biodiversity.
-The main work that I do is to use and develop quantitative analytic methods to solve conservation problems.
+The main work that I do is to use and develop models to solve conservation problems.
 I consult to a range of clients.

 I serve on conservation working groups for Mekong dolphins and Cambodian vultures, and am a member of the IUCN/Species Survival Commission Cetacean Specialist Group.
-Right now I’m based out of QAECO in the School of BioSciences at the University of Melbourne.
-I do occasional consulting work for a range of clients.